atreyasha/monix/docs/develop.md

         2.  perhaps hard-copies are enough since root-level configuration files are not likely to change

+    3. OR consider swapping to more declarative installation approach such as with `ansible`

+        1.  this approach should be idempotent

+        2.  ideally, it should also support uninstallation

 2. Network

     1.  find native way to truly disable wifi at boot without waiting